pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 Similarly, to modify the cluster topology, you need to modify the topology file.
 The difference is that, after the cluster is deployed, you can only modify a part of the fields in the topology file.
 This document introduces each section of the topology file and each field in each section.

+When you deploy a TiDB cluster using TiUP, TiUP also deploys monitoring servers, such as Prometheus, Grafana, and Alertmanager.
+In the meantime, if you scale out this cluster, TiUP also adds the new nodes into monitoring scope.
+To customize the configurations of the preceding monitoring servers, you can follow the instructions in [Customize Configurations of Monitoring Servers](/tiup/customized-montior-in-tiup-environment.md).

 ## File structure

 A topology configuration file for TiDB deployment using TiUP might contain the following sections: